-Moreover, Section 7 of the Pacific Islanders Protection Act 1875 is, and always has been, law within the common law system since 1875.
+Moreover, the 1875 Pacific Islanders protection Act section 7 is, and always has been, law within the common law system since 1875.
 This is an English law, not a United Nation law, or law of any other jurisdiction and it is our duty to have the English enforce their own law for the benefit of our Peoples and of future generations.